jtamboli/ct-log-ca-report/README.md

 ## Features

-- Fetches certificates from static (tiled) CT logs using the Static CT API
+- Fetches certificates from both static (tiled) CT logs and RFC 6962 CT logs
+  - Static CT API for tiled logs (26 logs)
+  - RFC 6962 API for standard CT logs (49 logs)
 - **Robust retry logic**: Automatically retries on 429 (Too Many Requests) and 503 (Service Unavailable) errors with exponential backoff
 - Parses X.509 certificates to extract issuer (CA) information
-- Generates two types of reports:
+- Generates three types of reports:
   1. **CA Breakdown by Log**: Shows which CAs submit to each CT log (with percentages)
   2. **Top 10 CAs Report**: Shows which CT logs each of the top 10 CAs uses (reverse view)
+  3. **Static vs RFC 6962 Split**: Shows how top CAs distribute their submissions between log types
 - Saves all data as JSON for later augmentation or analysis
 - Caches log list and sample data to avoid redundant fetches
 - Rate limiting between log fetches to avoid overwhelming servers